mobak88/react-meals-app/README.md

 ## Technical debt

 The app does not have a caching solution and could need it if the database would grow.
-Lazy loading and load more features could be benefitial to minimize data usage.
+Lazy loading feature could be benefitial to minimize data usage.
 TypeScript and unit testing are not implemented which can lead to more bugs.